Mac Dictation Not Working: 15 Fixes for Voice to Text on Mac

-Why Is My Speech to Text Not Working on Mac?
+Why Is My Voice to Text Not Working on Mac?

-The most common cause surprises people: Apple's built-in Dictation requires an internet connection to process audio on Apple's servers.
-Users see their mic working fine in Zoom or FaceTime and assume it's a permissions issue.
-It usually isn't.
-If the microphone overlay appears — the small waveform indicator — your mic is working.
-What's failing is the round-trip to Apple's transcription servers.
+Voice to text and speech to text are the same feature on macOS, and the most common reason Mac dictation is not working surprises people: Apple Dictation requires an internet connection so it can process your audio on Apple's servers.
+People see the mic working fine in Zoom or FaceTime and assume it is a permissions problem.
+It usually is not.
+If the microphone overlay appears, that small waveform indicator, your mic is working.
+What is failing is the round trip to Apple's transcription servers, which is the failure mode VoicePrivate removes by transcribing on the Mac instead.

 Secondary causes include wrong microphone input source, outdated or corrupted speech recognition files, version-specific macOS bugs, and permission conflicts introduced by a recent OS update.